heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 ## JWT Provisioning {#JWT.provisioning}

-The workload is provisioned with a JWT from a trusted source -- usually, but not exclusively, the underlying "platform" where the workload runs.
+The workload is provisioned with a JWT from a trusted source.
+This can be the underlying platform where the workload runs, or a separate issuing system.
+Regardless of the actual mechanism, JWT provisioning relies on an enrollment mechanism that establishes mutually-trusted connections between the workload and the JWT provisioner.

-TODO - describe where the JWT may come from.
-Who issues it etc (could also be a security consideration)

 # Security Considerations

+The security considerations in section 8 of [RFC7521] generally apply.
+As bearer tokens, stolen JWTs are particularly valuable to attackers:

-1. A secure channel (i.e. TLS) MUST be used when providing a JWT for authentication.
+1. A secure channel (e.g. TLS) MUST be used when providing a JWT for authentication.
+2. JWTs MUST be protected from unauthorized access using operating system or platform access controls.
+3. JWT validity SHOULD be set to the shortest possible duration allowable by overall system availability constraints.

 # IANA Considerations